armenzg/sentry-hackweek/2021/README.md

 ngrok http 5000
 ```

-Take note of the URL given and create a Github webhook (only `workflow` events) with that URL.
+Take note of the URL given and create a Github webhook (only `workflow` events & make sure to choose `application/json`) with that URL.